mattwparas/steel/docs/src/introduction.md

 and tweak the evaluation process to fit any domain or task, even those unforeseen or irrelevant to the original application.

-In "The Book of Steel," our aim is twofold: to demystify Lisp for developers unfamiliar with its intricacies and to teach about Steel in particular.
-That said, no prior Lisp experience is needed;
-we've got you covered.
+In "The Book of Steel," our aim is twofold: to demystify language basics for developers unfamiliar with Scheme intricacies and to teach about Steel in particular.
+That said, no prior Scheme experience is needed; we've got you covered.